Theory

 1. The app loads encrypted preferences and loads the picked SERP provider.

 2. The app calls getSensitiveCredentialNames().
-The provider should return an array of keys for it's sensitive credentials (but not the credentials themselves!)
+The provider should return an array of keys for its sensitive credentials (but not the credentials themselves!)

 3. Gugal loads the credentials from encrypted preferences using the keys from the array.

-2. The provider performs a web search for the provided query and the credentials.
+2. The provider performs a search for the provided query and the credentials.
 If the provider implements web search using the Volley library it can return a web request, which will be performed by the app.
 Otherwise the provider should return null.

 4. When the search is finished the provider should add the results as Result objects to a mutable list and provide it to Gugal with the setResults function.
 The list will be shown by the app.